[Case Study] The Expose of a Billion Dollar Publishing Behemoth

 Not only does this make their offers seem more relevant, but it creates built in urgency that incentivizes their readers to take action NOW.

 Oh, Canada just passed a bill legalizing recreational and medicinal cannabis?
+Legal shrooms you can grow at home now available across the continental United States?

 Well, you’ve only got a few months (at most a few years) to capitalize on this opportunity before the market gets over saturated.